Home » Bitcoin Trading Guide

 Generally, there are four trading styles: scalping, day trading, swing trading, and position/trend trading.

-ScalpingScalping – Scalping is a trading strategy with which a trader makes multiple trades within a short period.
+ScalpingScalping – Scalping is a trading strategy that entails making multiple trades within a short period.
 Each trade can last from a few seconds to a few minutes.
-Given the frequency of trading and the speed required for execution, most scalpers use trading bots — computer algorithms that constantly monitor the market for trade setups, execute and manage the trades without direct human intervention.
+Most scalpers use trading bots due to the lightning speed required for order execution and the huge number of trades scalping involves.
+For clarification, trading bots are computer algorithms that constantly monitor the market for trade setups, execute and manage the trades without direct human intervention.

 It is not advisable for beginners to use this method.